 - The very real danger of choosing a side in a war of tyrant vs. La Résistance.

-- Body Horror galore - the Shadowland prisoners, Fardeep and his "pets", multiple counts of dismemberment at the hands of the Granuous, public branding and execution, not to mention the Ols' true form...
+- Body Horror galore - the Shadowland prisoners, Fardeep and his "pets", multiple counts of dismemberment at the hands of the Granuous, public branding and execution, a bunch of Mooks get turned into trees which are explicitly even more soulless than the regular variety, not to mention the Ols' true form...

 - And, of course, the many psychological horrors - Discovering that everything you've ever been told about your world and your life has been a lie to keep you complacent.
 Being paralyzed and forced to wait for a horrific monster to eat you.
 Knowing your loved ones are being tortured for information on your whereabouts and being unable to help them, hiding enemy spies that could literally be anything from your best friend, to the squirrel that just ran past, to the chair you're sitting on.
 Living every waking moment in fear that someone else is going to die.
 Honestly, as the series goes on, it's difficult to remember that it was written for kids... particularly if you have a vivid imagination.